-His latest project, an e-book, “Angel is Airborne: JFK’s Final Flight From Dallas,” tells the dramatic story of the Air Force One flight back from Dallas, Texas, on November 22, 1963, following the assassination of President Kennedy.
+His e-book, “Angel is Airborne: JFK’s Final Flight From Dallas,” tells the dramatic story of the Air Force One flight back from Dallas, Texas, on November 22, 1963, following the assassination of President Kennedy.
 The original article was a finalist in 2014 for the Livingston Award for National Reporting, honoring the best reporting by writers under 35.

-For seven years, Graff also taught social media and magazine writing to undergraduates and graduate students at Georgetown University in the school’s master’s in journalism and communications programs, including classes on “Digital Political Campaigns,” “Intro to Social Media,” and “Magazines in the Digital Age.”
-Previously, he was the founding editor of mediaBistro.com’s Fishbowl D.C. (www.FishbowlDC.com), a popular blog that covers the media and journalism in Washington, and co-founder of EchoDitto, Inc., a multi-million-dollar Washington, D.C.-based internet strategy consulting firm.
+For seven years, Graff also taught social media and magazine writing to undergraduates and graduate students at Georgetown University’s journalism and communications programs, including classes on “Digital Political Campaigns,” “Intro to Social Media,” and “Magazines in the Digital Age.”
+Previously, he was the founding editor of mediaBistro.com’s Fishbowl D.C., a popular blog that covers the media and journalism in Washington, and co-founder of EchoDitto, Inc., a multi-million-dollar Washington, D.C.-based internet strategy consulting firm.

 A Vermont native and graduate of Montpelier High School and Harvard, he served as deputy national press secretary on Howard Dean’s presidential campaign and, beginning in 1997, was then-Governor Dean’s first webmaster.

 Nationally, he is on the board of the congressionally-chartered National Conference on Citizenship, and in his home state of Vermont, he sits on the board of Vermont Public Radio (VPR) and the board of commissioners for the Burlington Housing Authority, and is a member of the Vermont Community Foundation.
 From 2009 to 2011, he served as the media representative on the Harvard Kennedy School’s Executive Session for State Court Leaders in the 21st Century, where he authored a white paper, “Courts are Conversations: An Argument for Increased Engagement by Court Leaders.”
-He also currently sits on the corporate advisory board of So Others Might Eat (SOME) in Washington, D.C.
+He was also formerly on the corporate advisory board of So Others Might Eat (SOME) in Washington, D.C.
 He is also a term member of the Council on Foreign Relations and a fellow in the British-American Project.